 This academic year certainly finished in an unexpected way with the disruption of “business as usual” due to COVID-19.
 Like all schools, we had to react quickly and adapt to a new reality in which only virtual connections were possible.
-The silver lining is that our experience in the spring and summer of 2020 have inspired ley changes in EADA’s International MBA programme.
+The silver lining is that our experience in the spring and summer of 2020 has inspired ley changes in EADA’s International MBA programme.

 Aside from the obvious adaptation of the programme to meet the requirements for a hybrid model of delivery that would ensure a satisfying immersive learning experience for participants, we have also introduced several changes to the overall curriculum, putting leadership, innovation and sustainability at the centre of the programme.